Women's Center FAQs

 Why do we need a Women's Center at GC?

-- Conservative estimates indicate that after puberty, 5% to 10% of girls and women (which is roughly 5-10 million girls and women) struggle with eating disorders including anorexia, bulimia, binge eating disorder or borderline conditions (Crowther et al., 1992; Fiarburn et al., 1993; Gordon, 1990; Hoek, 1995; Shisslak et al., 1995).
+- Conservative estimates indicate that after puberty, 5-10 percent of girls and women (which is roughly 5-10 million girls and women) struggle with eating disorders including anorexia, bulimia, binge eating disorder or borderline conditions (Crowther et al., 1992; Fiarburn et al., 1993; Gordon, 1990; Hoek, 1995; Shisslak et al., 1995).

-- Conservative estimates of sexual assault prevalence suggest that 25% of American women have been victims of sexual assault (Abbey, Zawecki, Buck, Clinton, and McAuslan, 2001).
+- Conservative estimates of sexual assault prevalence suggest that twenty-five percent of American women have been victims of sexual assault (Abbey, Zawecki, Buck, Clinton and McAuslan, 2001).

-- For completed and attempted rapes, nearly 90% of the victims knew the offender, who was usually a classmate, friend, ex-boyfriend or acquaintance ("The Sexual Victimization of College Women," National Institute of Justice and Bureau of Justice Statistics, January 26, 2001).
+- For completed and attempted rapes, nearly niney percent of the victims knew the offender, who was usually a classmate, friend, ex-boyfriend or acquaintance ("The Sexual Victimization of College Women," National Institute of Justice and Bureau of Justice Statistics, January 26, 2001).

-- Only 1 woman has been nominated as a Presidential or Vice Presidential candidate by a major political party (www.whitehouse.gov).
+- Only one woman has been nominated as a Presidential or Vice Presidential candidate by a major political party (www.whitehouse.gov).

 - Nationally, women make 77 cents of every dollar a man makes.
 African American women make 71.7 cents of every dollar, Latina women make 58.5 cents of every dollar and Asian American women make 87.2 cents (www.pay-equity.org).